 This year Nameless introduced electronic ID bracelets, so the first thing to do when arriving at the festival was to swap the printed ticket with a bracelet.
 As an accredited press operator, I just needed to pick up the ID from a separate desk.

-Once you got your bracelet, all you got to do was getting in line for the security check, and then you were able to enter the festival.
-The ID also worked as a token wallet which you could recharge at specific desks.
+Once you got your bracelet, all you got to do was get in line for the security check, and then you were able to enter the festival.
+The ID also worked as a token wallet that you could recharge at specific desks.

 Before the final performance from the “Maestro” Gigi D’Agostino, NMF residents Merk & Kremont delivered a diversified set.

 Unfortunately, I wasn’t able to remain for the third and final day.
 The only Groove attraction of the day was Sunnery James & Ryan Marciano: I managed to watch part of their set via Facebook Livestream, and they totally nailed it.
 The crowd was on fire, and James did his best work ever as a vocalist.
 The Dutch duo was then invited back to the mainstage by Armin Van Buuren when he played “You Are”.
 The Trance legend closed the festival in a great way, delivering what a lot of people defined as “the best set of the weekend”.

 In the end, we can firmly confirm Nameless Music Festival as the leading EDM event in the Italian peninsula, not only because of its’ location, its’ variegated lineups, its’ good spaces organization, and the affordable pricing but also because of the familiar atmosphere that you can breathe when walking through.
 If you’re planning a trip to Italy in the first week of June, NMF is an experience to consider.